Great great grandfather

 6) Sarah Ann Llewellyn – born 9 March 1862, married David George Teys, a grazier of Templecourt Murrurundi NSW, on 25 December 1890 at the Wesleyan Church, Windsor.
 The witnesses were Andrew G. Teys and Alice Lane.
 David was born at Murrurundi, the son of Alexander Teys, a grazier.
 Sarah and David had three children all born in Murrurundi; Oscar Hedley Lane (1892, a bachelor), Stanley Wycliffe (1894) and Alma Victoria (1897, McKenzie).
 Sarah died 1 January 1901 aged 38 years.
 David died on 10 May 1939 and both were buried at Murrurundi.

 7) Clara – born 9 January 1864, a spinster.
 She joined the Salvation Army as an officer in Windsor on 10 April 1889 aged 24 years.
 She became a Brigadier and matron of Riddell Girls’ Reformatory from 1900-1910, then at Bethesda Hospital, Richmond, Victoria for 5 years.
 Her last appointment was as Women’s Social Secretary for Western Australia.
 She was pensioned off before retiring age due to ill health on 9 August 1922.
 Thelma Rowe remembers seeing her as a child, an old woman in her army bonnet.
-She died on 9 December 1925 at Newtown aged 60 years and was buried at Woronora Cemetery (Salvation Army Section).
+She died on 9 December 1925 at Newtown aged 60 years and was buried in the Independent Portion of Rookwood Cemetery (section B, plot 2029), see Find A Grave.

 8) James Manning – 14 October 1865, married Elizabeth Jessie Leggo (born 1868) in 1890.
 She was born in Redfern in 1868 and her parents were William and Sarah Leggo.
 James and Elizabeth had four children; Cecil Manning (1891, Sydney, died 1976), Elma H (1894, Paddington), Lillian G (1896, St Leonards) and Stanley M (1906, St Leonards).
 James worked in insurance and gave a lot of his time to the Far West Children’s Home.
 He lived at 31 Wentworth Street, Manly, where Blanche Rowe, his niece visited him.
 He was a keen bowler and bright as a spark into his 80’s.
 He died on 19 September 1955 aged 89 years.
 Elizabeth died on 23 July 1959.